Skip to main content

 2:1

-Psychology or a related Social Science subject with evidence of having taken and passed methodological and statistics training at degree level.
+Single honours or joint honours Psychology degree or a related Social Science degree with evidence of having taken and passed methodological and statistics training at degree level.

 International & EU requirements